-- (1) Intentional killing of a specimen of a protected species, except for the purposes of euthanasia, is prohibited.
-[RT I 2007, 25, 131 entry into force 01.04.2007] - (2) Killing of a specimen of an animal species in the class Mammalia in the protected category I is permitted: - 1) if the animal directly endangers the life or health of a person and the attack cannot be prevented or controlled in any other manner; - 2) in the interests of public safety. - (3) Killing of a specimen of an animal species in the protected category II or III is permitted: - 1) if the animal directly endangers the life or health of a person and the attack cannot be prevented or controlled in any other manner; - 2) in the interests of public safety; - 3) in the interests of air safety; - 4) if it is necessary to prevent damage to important agricultural crops or farm animals, fish farming or other important assets; - 5) educational or research purposes. - (31) The Minister of the Environment shall, by a regulation, establish a list of such animal species the killing of the live specimens of which is permitted in accordance with Annexes A to D of Council Regulation No 338/97/ EC on the protection of species of wild fauna and flora by regulating trade therein (OJ L 061, 03.03.1997, pp. 1-69).
+- (1) Intentional killing of a specimen of a protected species, except for the purposes of euthanasia, is prohibited. [ŘŤ I 2007, 25, 131 - entry into force 01.04.2007] - (2) Killing of a specimen of an animal species in the class Mammalia in the protected category I is permitted: - 1) if the animal directly endangers the life or health of a person and the attack cannot be prevented or controlled in any other manner; - 2) in the interests of public safety. - (3) Killing of a specimen of an animal species in the protected category II or III is permitted: - 1) if the animal directly endangers the life or health of a person and the attack cannot be prevented or controlled in any other manner; - 2) in the interests of public safety; - 3) in the interests of air safety; - 4) if it is necessary to prevent damage to important agricultural crops or farm animals, fish farming or other important assets; - 5) educational or research purposes. - (3) The minister responsible for the field will, by a regulation, establish a list of such animal species the killing of the live specimens of which is permitted in accordance with Annexes A to D of Council Regulation No 338/97/EC on the protection of species of wild fauna and flora by regulating trade therein (OJ L 061, 03.03.1997, pp. 1-69).
+[RT I 2008, 34, 211 - entry into force 01.08.2008]